-- A. A criminal act directed against persons or groups because of their race, color, religion, ancestry, national origin, disability, gender, or sexual orientation, or perceived to have one or more of those characteristics may include any of the following:
+- A. A criminal act directed against persons or groups because of their disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics may include any of the following:

-- 1. Burning cross or religious symbol
+- Burning cross or religious symbol

-- 2. Explosives
+- Explosives

-- 3. Bomb threats
+- Bomb threats

-- 4. Destroying, injuring property of another
+- Destroying, injuring property of another

-- 5. Assault
+- Assault

-- 6. Interrupting or disturbing religious meetings
+- Interrupting or disturbing religious meetings

-- 7. Vandalism to public property
+- Vandalism to public property

-- B. A non-criminal act or incident is completed when a bias exists towards a person based upon their actual or perceived race, color, religion, ancestry, national origin, disability, gender, or sexual orientation combined with the apparent intention to do any one or combination of the following:
+- B. A non-criminal act or incident is completed when a bias exists towards a person based upon their disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics combined with the apparent intention to do any one or combination of the following:

-- 1. Harass
+- Harass

-- 2. Intimidate
+- Intimidate

 - Threaten

-- 4. Retaliate
+- Retaliate

-- 5. Create conflict
+- Create conflict

 Reports of such incidents are taken because there is potential for reoccurrence and/or escalation into a criminal act.
-The motivation behind the incident is the key criterion in determining if any crime or incident fits into the definition of bias.
-Was the act done because of the person's actual or perceived race, color, religion, ancestry, national origin, disability, gender, or sexual orientation?
+The key criterion in determining whether any crime or incident fits into the definition of bias is the motivation behind the incident.
+Was the act done because of the person's actual or perceived disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics?